kannans89/RustRepo/18_Structure/18_Structure.md

 ```

-Accessing values using  *dot* notation
+### Syntax : Accessing values in a structure

-To access a specific value of field we can use following syntax `instance_name.field1`
+Use the dot notation to access a specific field's value

+`instance_name.field1`

-## Example
+## Illustration

 ```rust
 fn main() {